Alimony Tax Rules: What Divorcing Couples Need to Know

-The Tax Cuts and Jobs Act will make a big impact on filings for tax year 2018.
-From nearly double the standard deductions to new tax brackets, tax filers need be on the lookout for changes to their filing status.
+The Tax Cuts and Jobs Act made a big impact on filings for tax year 2018.
+From nearly double the standard deductions to new tax brackets, last year’s tax filers had to adjust to changes to their filing status.
 Those who are divorced don’t have much to worry about if they got divorced in tax year 2018 (well, except for the divorce itself).
-However, if you plan on getting divorced in 2019, like billionaire Jeff Bezos and his wife Mackenzie, these new rules will affect you.
+But if you were divorced in 2019 or later, like billionaire Jeff Bezos and his wife Mackenzie, these new rules affect you.

 Divorce separations sometimes include alimony payments as part of the finalized agreement between ex-spouses.
-Under the old alimony tax rule, filers could deduct alimony payments on their Form 1040, and recipients would have to include alimony as income, provided that the payments were made in cash, including checks or money orders.
-The TCJA removes this for both filers and will affect how you do your taxes.
+Under the old, pre-2019 alimony tax rule, filers could deduct alimony payments on their Form 1040, and recipients had to include alimony as income, provided that the payments were made in cash, including checks or money orders.
+The TCJA removed this for both filers and affects how you do your taxes.

 Alimony Tax Rules Change

 If you got divorced in 2018, you will fall under the old rules.
-If you’re already receiving or giving alimony pay, the new tax law shouldn’t affect you.
+If you’re already receiving or giving alimony pay from a pre-2019 agreement, the new tax law shouldn’t affect you.

-However, those thinking about cutting the knot in 2019 should be aware that if they pay alimony, they will not be able to deduct payments from their taxes, and if they receive alimony, they won’t have to include it as income.
+Those thinking about cutting the knot in 2021, however, should be aware that if they pay alimony, they will not be able to deduct payments from their taxes, and if they receive alimony, they won’t have to include it as income.

 All divorces that include alimony that take place after Dec.
 31, 2018, are beholden to the TCJA changes.